 Bettye was blessed to have loving caregivers from Signature Home Health and Waterford Hospice who made the last weeks of her life calm and comfortable.
 And her devoted friends and helpers, James Minor, Isabel and Michael Dotson and Doris Rhea enabled her to live independently in her home until the end of her life.

-Due to circumstances beyond our control, Bettye’s celebration of life service will be postponed until a later time.
+A celebration service of Bettye’s life will be held on Saturday, September 19, at 11:00 a.m. at Central Presbyterian Church, 309 S. Church Street, followed by a burial service at the Evergreen Cemetery Open Air Chapel.
 If desired, memorials may be made to the Central Presbyterian Church Music Fund or The Paris Public Library.

 To send flowers to the family or plant a tree in memory of Bettye Lee (Ready) Hindman, please visit our floral store.